ColdGrub1384/fortran-ios/README.md

 # fortran-ios
 A script that acts like a Fortran compiler that uses Flang to build sources for iOS arm64.

+LLVM flang supports Apple platforms now so you should use that instead.
+You can install it with `brew install flang`.
+This project is no longer mantained.

 ## Installation

 Install [Docker](https://docs.docker.com/docker-for-mac/install/) and open it to run the daemon.